 A new training strategy does not mean your training staff will be out of a job, but they might not realize that.
 Remember to include your training staff from the beginning and remind them that the technology is a complement to their work in a face-to-face setting.
 Work with them to identify ways to use technology as a tool rather than a job replacement.

-Not all students learn the same way–some are better visual learners, some do fine with self-paced study, some might have different language skills.
-Evaluate what your students need, and when you look for a learning technology, find one that matches your student population.
+Not all learners learn the same way: Some are better visual learners, some do fine with self-paced study, and others may have different language skills.